Saafke/CHOC-renderer/README.md

 pip install Pillow opencv-python scipy
 ```

-3. Link Blender with Python dependencies by adding the path oif the conda packages at the top of the _render\_all.py_ script:
+### Linking Blender with Python dependencies

+Add the path of the conda packages at the top of the _render\_all.py_ script:
 `render_all.py (line 22)`
 ```diff
 + sys.path.append('/home/user/anaconda3/envs/choc-render-env/lib/python3.10/site-package')